Coaching

 Coaching Programs Available:

-- TRANSFORM Program – Three to Twelve-month program is available to help leaders improve the way they communicate and present information with others.
-Includes coaching retainer, quarterly debriefing sessions, and 45-Day follow-up session to extend the learning.
+• TRANSFORM Program – Three to Twelve-month program is available to help leaders improve the way they communicate and present information with others.
+Includes coaching retainer, quarterly debriefing sessions, and 45-day follow-up sessions to extend the learning.

 Coaching Program Process